 It might seem like this issue is out of your control, but there are some steps you can take to mitigate any potential problems.

 Communication is always key, especially when it comes to shipping your temperature-sensitive freight.
-Talk to your LTL provider about the temperature conditions at their docking facilities.
+Discuss the temperature conditions at your LTL provider’s docking facilities with them.
 You and your LTL carrier can work together to put a plan in place to ensure your shipment stays safe and within its temperature requirements.

-Work with a 3PL that has relationships with a network of carriers from LTL to truckload shipping methods.
-A 3PL can help you identify which shipping method is best for your temperature-controlled freight, provide you with the best carriers to choose from, and help you track your shipment from start to finish.
+Work with a 3PL that has established relationships with a network of carriers, ranging from LTL to truckload shipping methods.
+A 3PL can help you identify the best shipping method for your temperature-controlled freight, provide you with the most suitable carriers to choose from, and assist you in tracking your shipment from start to finish.

 1. Not Securing Temperature-Controlled Shipping Capacity Early